valerii-zinchenko/inheritance-diagram/README.md

 # Inheritance diagram builder

-This builds an inheritance diagram for a some node of interest.
-Initially it is designed to use in documentations with class description to show parent stack, child nodes and mixed in nodes.
+This builds an inheritance diagram for some node of interest.
+Initially it is designed to use in documentations with class description to show parent stack, mixed in nodes and the whole tree of children.

 Nodes that contains `link` property will be highlighted and behave as usual link element to allow fast jumping to the next interested node in the documentation.
-Also it is possible to set the links to the external classes over `externalLinks` property, in order to have all links on a single diagram.

 ## Limitations